drvinceknight/pfm/_sources/tools-for-mathematics/03-calculus/tutorial/main.md

 sym.factor(derivative)
 ```

-Now we are going to create the second equation, substituting $x=0$ in to the
+Now we are going to create the second equation, substituting $x=0$ into the
 value of the second derivative.
 We calculate the second derivative by passing a
 third (optional) input to `sym.diff`: